Michellinian/CS-unit-2/README.md

 ### Success Criteria (For Earth station)

-1. The display shows every possible character the user can type in (A~Z, 0~9, space)
+1. The display shows every possible alphabet the user can type in
 2. The character changes one by one, when button 1 is pressed
 3. The character is selected when button 2 is pressed
 4. When the character is selected by the user, the message is updated